Auguste Arthur De la Rive: Life

 De la Rive's birth and fortune gave him considerable social and political influence.
 He was known for his hospitality to literary and scientific men, and for his interest in the welfare and independence of his native country.
 In 1860, when the annexation of Savoy and Nice had led the Genevese to fear French aggression, De la Rive was sent by his fellow-citizens on a special embassy to England, and succeeded in securing a declaration from the English government, which was communicated privately to that of France, that any attack on Geneva would be regarded as a casus belli.
 On the occasion of this visit the university of Oxford conferred upon De la Rive the honorary degree of Doctor of Civil Law.

 In the spring of 1873, the health of De la Rive began to fail, and he showed symptoms of paralysis.
 Nevertheless, he was able to prepare and read himself, though in a feeble voice, on 5 June, his annual report to the Society de Physique et d'Histoire Naturelle, the presidency of which he had resigned.
 Early in November he started for Cannes, where he had taken a house for the winter, with his family.

 He planned to spend the winter of 1873/74 in Cannes.
 On the second day of his journey (November 6), between Montelimart and Avignon, he was struck with paralysis.
-He reached Marseilles, where he died on 27 November 1873, at the age of seventy-two, this fatal termination of his first indications of declining health having been precipitated by repeated domestic bereavements.
+He reached Marseille, where he died on 27 November 1873, at the age of seventy-two, this fatal termination of his first indications of declining health having been precipitated by repeated domestic bereavements.
 In the world of science, and by the various scientific Academies of which he was an Honorary Member, his loss was deplored.